Revised on October 4, 2021:

 Income Level: Responsible for:

-So, if your receipts total $300.00 and you fall under the 0-25K income level, you will receive $250 (you are responsible for $50).
-If your receipts total $350 and you fall under the 0-25K income level you will receive $300.
-If your receipts total $400 and you fall under the 0-25K income level you will receive $300 (this the maximum).
+So, for example, if your receipts total $450.00 and you fall under the 0-25K income level, you will receive $350 (you are responsible for $50, but the most you can receive is $350).
+If your receipts total $400 and you fall in the 56K-65K income level you will receive $200 (you are responsible for $200).
 Cost shares do not apply to award winners who receive travel funds for a specific amount.

 I drove to the Winter Meeting, should I send you my gas receipts?